 Our theoretical-practical courses seek to strengthen the vision and skills of young leaders who are seeking to learn and strengthen their knowledge to lead by implementing gardens in their communities, homes and/or schools thus contributing from the garden to the important work of the conservation and propagation of native and heirloom seeds of the Mesoamerica region, to use local natural resources so as not to depend on external inputs, to promote an integral, local and totally natural diet and community integration.

-We base these training courses on a vision of Food Sovereignty for the people:
+We base these training courses on the Design Method of Permaculture and the practices of Organic Agriculture.

 “Food Sovereignty gives priority to the economies of local and national markets, strengthening the peasantry as well as consumers, since the production of food, distribution and consumption are based on environmental, social and economic sustainability.
 It also promotes transparent commerce, which guarantees decent income for all peoples, as well as the rights of consumers to control their food and nutrition.